-The rest of the paper is organized as follows.
-The public video datasets for anomaly detection are discussed in the next section.
-In Section~\ref{sec:videoDiscussion}, we present a discussion on video datasets.
-Section~\ref{sec:audioDatasets} covers the public audio datasets.
-A discussion about the audio datasets have been provided in Section~\ref{sec:audioDiscussion} .
-We present public audio-visual datasets in Section~\ref{sec:audioVisual}.
-Further comparison of audio-visual dataset is presented in Section~\ref{sec:audioVisualDiscussion}.
-Section~\ref{sec:futureDirection} has a discussion on future directions.
+Rest of the paper is organized as follows.
+Public video datasets for anomaly detection are discussed in the Section~\ref{sec:videoDatasets}.
+A discussion about the audio datasets has been provided in Section~\ref{sec:audioDatasets}.
+Further, a comparison of public audio-visual datasets is given in Section~\ref{sec:audioVisual}.
+Section~\ref{sec:futureDirection} discusses on future directions.
 Finally, we conclude the paper in Section~\ref{sec:conclusions}.